NOTE: Information on this site pertains to the 2019 event. This annual event ended that year.

-Zach Pine invented his sand globe technique in 2000, and has taught over a thousand people how to make them.
+Zach Pine discovered his sand globe technique in 2000, and has taught over a thousand people how to make them.
 In five minutes you can learn the basic technique; it usually takes beginners about ten minutes to make a grapefruit-sized globe.
 The globes have an evocative "planetary" quality, the process of making them feels great, and we can use them in all sorts of creative ways (including throwing them to each other, and into the ocean).

 In 2014, Zach started working on the project Sand Globes Worldwide.
 He's also combined sand globe making with numerous beach habitat restoration/cleanup events.

 See this gallery of sand globe photos, and this video of a sand globe event at Stinson beach.